Moderated Network Models

-The second (2) interpretation is: the pairwise interaction between \emph{depressed} and \emph{sleepy} is equal to $\approx 0.153$ when \emph{nervous} is equal to zero, and increases by $\approx 0.06$ when increasing \emph{nervous} by one unit.
-Similarly, (3) the pairwise interaction between \emph{depressed} and \emph{nervous} is equal to $\approx 0.103$, when \emph{sleepy} is equal to zero, and increases by $\approx 0.06$ when increasing \emph{sleepy} by one unit.
-For example, if \emph{sleepy} has the value $2$, then the pairwise interaction parameter between \emph{depressed} and \emph{nervous} is equal to $\approx 0.103 + 2 \cdot 0.06 = 0.223$
+The second interpretation is: the pairwise interaction between \emph{depressed} and \emph{sleepy} is equal to $\approx 0.153$ when \emph{nervous} is equal to zero, and increases by $\approx 0.06$ when increasing \emph{nervous} by one unit.
+Similarly, the third interpretation is that the pairwise interaction between \emph{depressed} and \emph{nervous} is equal to $\approx 0.103$, when \emph{sleepy} is equal to zero, and increases by $\approx 0.06$ when increasing \emph{sleepy} by one unit.
+For example, if \emph{sleepy} has the value $2$, then the pairwise interaction parameter between \emph{depressed} and \emph{nervous} is equal to $\approx 0.103 + 2 \times 0.06 = 0.223$